harshalearning/Course-GIT-and-GitHub/Readme.md

     We could create a branch from existing branch also rather than creating a branch from main/master.

     SCENARIO:
     You have made some changes to the file and you have not commited those changes yet in that particular branch.
-Is it possible to switch thr branch?
+Is it possible to switch the branch?
     Yes, we can switch the branch.
 This could be done in 3 ways
     1) Directly switch using checkout/switch command.
+The changes are gone.
     2) Add the branch code to staging area and commit it.
 Then move to other branch.
     3) Stash - Its kind of place to put your things for a mean while, then bring them back again.
+We will talk about this after merging concept.

     NOTE: Checkout has 2 functionalities
     1) switching branches